The process and benefits of design thinking.

 What does design thinking look like in the business arena?
 Let’s break it down.
 Overall, a design thinking approach is one that minimizes uncertainty and the risk of innovation.
 The core of this methodology is human-centric and asks the question, “What’s the human need behind this product/method/process/service?”
 This encourages businesses to focus their efforts on the people they’re creating for, therefore, helping them to understand and deliver to their target audiences.

 “We must design for the way people behave, not for how we wish them to behave,” Donald A. Norman, Living With Complexity.

 Design thinking is the fusion of what is desirable (from a human perspective), technologically achievable, and economically feasible.
 It helps to consider all parts of a problem or challenge to understand it holistically, steering projects clear of ambiguity and uncertainty.

 The first step in design thinking is to identify the problem at hand.
 Whether the problem is unexpected or a planned innovation, pinpointing the “what” is the crucial first step.
 From there, the methodology leads teams to understand the “why,” “how,” and “what’s next” to instigate innovation to create the best possible outcome.

 Five Stages of Design Thinking

 The first stage of the design process is to understand the perspective of the target audience/customer/consumer to identify and address the problem at hand.
-It is also a crucial step in the process to clearly understand and work with team members to strengthen team dynamics and overall performance to meet a common goal.
+It is also a crucial step in the process to clearly understand and work with team members to strengthen team dynamics and improve the overall performance of a website to meet a common goal.
 This stage is all about gathering as much information as possible to prepare for development in the next step.